Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 I realize that this article is going to be confusing for the reader.
 I am presenting "conflicting proposals" for locations for those interested in the subject and some of the problems encountered in site identifications (probably not a subject of interest for most casual readers).
 Perhaps one day someonelse will be able to sort out the conflicting proposals in this article and arrive at the correct sites?
-I must emphasize that part of the confusion _is for me_ inadvertenly caused by the Exilic author (ca. 562-560 BC) who confusingly presents the Edomite Hill Country of Seir as being the Exilic Hebron Hill Country (ca. 587-539 BC) and on other occasions "correctly" presents pre-exilic Mount Seir as being east of the Arabah (before 587 BC and the Exile).
+I must emphasize that part of the confusion, has been for me, inadvertenly caused by the Exilic author (ca. 562-560 BC) who confusingly presents the Edom's border as west of the Arabah as well as east of the Arabah.
+This confusion has been noted and commented on by various scholars.
+Also confusing is that I suspect that three different locations called Seir appear in the accounts: (1) The Judean Hill Country, (2) The "way to Seir" as the Darb es Shair'iah NW of Elath on the Gulf of Aqabah going N to the Hill Country, and (3) Seir/Edom on the E side of the Arabah.

 Genesis provides numerous clues to the location of Kadesh in the wilderness of Zin.
 Most valuable, for me, is Genesis 16:14 RSV: